waldur/ansible-waldur-generator/README.md

     D -- Renders final code --> E
 ```

 ### Plugin-Based Architecture

 The system's flexibility comes from its plugin architecture.
 The `Generator` itself does not know the details of a `crud` module versus an `order` module.
 It only knows how to interact with the `BasePlugin` interface.

 1.  **Plugin Discovery**: The `PluginManager` uses Python's entry point system to automatically discover and register plugins at startup.
-2.  **Delegation**: The `Generator` reads a module's `type` from the config and asks the `PluginManager` for the corresponding plugin.
+2.  **Delegation**: The `Generator` reads a module's `plugin` key from the config and asks the `PluginManager` for the corresponding plugin.
 3.  **Encapsulation**: Each plugin fully encapsulates the logic for its type.
 It knows how to parse its specific YAML configuration, interact with the `ApiSpecParser` to get operation details, and build the final `GenerationContext` needed to render the module.
 4.  **Plugin Contract**: All plugins implement the `BasePlugin` interface, which requires a central `generate()` method.
 This ensures a consistent interaction pattern between the `Generator` and all plugins.

+### Runtime Logic (Runners and the Resolver)

+The logic that executes at runtime inside an Ansible module is split between two key components: **Runners** and the **ParameterResolver**.

-5.  **Runtime Logic (Runners)**: Each plugin is paired with a `runner.py` file.
-This runner contains the actual Python logic that will be executed by the Ansible module at runtime.
-The `Generator` copies this runner into the collection's `plugins/module_utils/` directory, making the collection self-contained.
-The generated module is a thin wrapper that calls its corresponding runner.
+1.  **Runners (`runner.py`)**: Each plugin is paired with a `runner.py` file (e.g., `CrudRunner`, `OrderRunner`).
+This runner contains the Python logic for the module's state management (create, update, delete).
+The generated module file (e.g., `project.py`) is a thin wrapper that calls its corresponding runner.
+The generator copies the runner and a `base_runner.py` into the collection's `plugins/module_utils/` directory and rewrites their imports, making the collection **fully self-contained**.

+2.  **ParameterResolver**: This is a powerful, centralized utility that is composed within each runner.
+Its sole responsibility is to handle the complex, recursive resolution of user-friendly inputs (like resource names) into the URLs or other data structures required by the API.
+By centralizing this logic, runners are kept clean and focused on their state-management tasks.
+The resolver supports:
+    *   Simple name/UUID to URL conversion.
+    *   Recursive resolution of nested dictionaries and lists.
+    *   Caching of API responses to avoid redundant network calls.
+    *   Dependency-based filtering (e.g., filtering flavors by the tenant of a resolved offering).

 The diagram below shows how the system processes each module definition.